VicentMolesCases/thesis_latex_template/README.md

 The provided latex template has the following structure:
 * `ThesisClass/`: Folder containing the class file `ThesisClass.cls` and the bibliography style file `IEEEtranN_mod.bts`
 * `0_front_matter/`: Folder containing the files included in the front matter of the document, i.e., the title page, the abstract, the acknowledgements, the list of contents, the list of acronyms, the notation, the list of figures, and the list of tables.
-* `1_chap/`: Folder containing the files for the different chapters of the report.
+* `1_chap/`: Folder containing the files for the different chapters of the document.
-* `2_app/`: Folder containing the files for the different appendices of the report.
+* `2_app/`: Folder containing the files for the different appendices of the document.
-* `3_biblio/`: Folder containing the files for the bibliography of the report.
+* `3_biblio/`: Folder containing the files for the bibliography of the document.
-* `thesis.tex`: Main document for the report, which includes all the files for the front matter, the chapters, the appendices, and the bibliography.
+* `thesis.tex`: Main file, which includes all the files for the front matter, the chapters, the appendices, and the bibliography.

+### Set thesis info
+The class `ThesisClass.cls` provides a set of commands to set the information of the thesis.
+The following set of commands must be used in the preamble of `thesis.tex`:
+* `SetThesisTitle{}`: Used to set the title of the thesis.
+* `SetThesisAuthor{}`: Used to set the name of the author of the thesis.
+* `SetThesisType{}`: Used to set the type of thesis, e.g., BSc thesis, MSc thesis, or PhD thesis.
+* `SetThesisKeywords{}`: Used to set the keywords that appear in the abstract section of the thesis.
+* `SetThesisSupervisor{}`: Used to set the name of the supervisor of the thesis.
+* `SetThesisLocation{}`: Used to set the location in which the thesis has been carried out.

 ### Adding new chapter/appendix
 To add a new chapter/appendix to the report you must: